-The FPCC Language Revitalization Planning Program (LRPP) provides up to $100,000 in funding, resources and coaching to First Nations communities in B.C. to develop plans for Indigenous language revitalization.
+The FPCC Language Revitalization Planning Program provides up to $100,000 in funding plus resources and coaching.
 Funding can be used for wages, honoraria, equipment, resource materials and more.

 Eligible applicants include First Nations communities, governments, bands and tribal councils in B.C. and other Indigenous organizations.
 Program funding is available to support the 34 First Nations languages of British Columbia.

 The Language Status Assessment (LSA) is a survey on the status of First Nations

 languages.
 The Language Status Assessment is not a grant application but it is

 required for communities who are applying for language funding from First

 We are here to help!